 - Is semi-solid die casting worth the higher cost for non-safety parts?

 It depends on the part’s function.
-If the part needs to withstand impact, pressione, or heat (PER ESEMPIO., raccordi idraulici), yes—semi-solid casting’s durability reduces long-term maintenance costs.
-If it’s a non-load decorative part (PER ESEMPIO., paralumi), ordinary die casting is more cost-effective.
+If the part needs to withstand impact, pressione, or heat (per esempio., raccordi idraulici), yes—semi-solid casting’s durability reduces long-term maintenance costs.
+If it’s a non-load decorative part (per esempio., paralumi), ordinary die casting is more cost-effective.
 We recommend calculating the “total cost of ownership” (not just per-part cost) to decide.